ai-collection/ai-collection/README.md

 Blogodile generates your AI blog fully on auto-pilot.
 Just describe your niche and let Blogodile suggest blog post topics that fit your target audience.
 Then let it generate blog posts with images.
 You can even integrate it directly into your nextjs project with our npm package.

-The Premium version allows you to make them non-AI detectable so Google things they were written by real humans.
+The Premium version allows you to make them non-AI-detectable so Google things they were written by real humans.

 [More Information and Pricing](https://thataicollection.com/en/application/blogodile-🐊-ai-blogs?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)